GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Readme.md

 [ Delete or move any extra crash log files to another folder so CLASSIC can't find them. ]

 - The script will not be able to generate values for ALL FormIDs, around 12% don't have usable names that CLASSIC can display.
 You will see [CHECK MANUALLY WITH XEDIT] for these FormIDs.
-These are usually NavMesh records, but check with FO4Edit anyway.
+These are usually NavMesh records, but you can check with FO4Edit anyway.

 - To stop CLASSIC from checking the FormID List, either delete, rename or move your generated *FO4 FID Mods.txt* file somewhere else.
-CLASSIC will simply create this placeholder file again if needed and stop checking FormID values until a new FormID List is provided.
+CLASSIC will simply create a placeholder file again if needed and stop checking FormID values until a new FormID List is provided.

 ===========================================================================
 # BINARY SEARCH 101 #

 This is an algorithm (method) for tracking down the exact crash suspect as fast as possible when crash logs aren't helpful.
 Here's a clear example on how to do it.
-Of course, this method can (very) rarely backfire since the game could crash due to missing scripts from deactivated content, but it is what it is.
+Of course, this method can (very) rarely backfire since the game could crash due to missing scripts or files from deactivated content, but it is what it is.
-Let's say you have 200 activated plugins in total, and let's give all those plugins arbitrary names.
+Let's say you have 200 activated plugins in total, and let's give them arbitrary names.
 (Plugin1, Plugin2, Plugin3... all the way to Plugin200).

 First, backup your latest save before doing this!
 Saves are located in your Documents\My Games\Fallout4\Saves folder.
-Your goal is to disable half, only leave all plugins from Plugin1 to Plugin100 enabled.
+Your goal is to disable half of your plugins, only leave plugins from Plugin1 to Plugin100 enabled.
 After that:

 -> If the game crashes again, then you know the suspect is somewhere between Plugin1 and Plugin100.
-Now you disable half of those, so you only leave plugins from
+Now disable half of those, so you only leave plugins from
 Plugin1 to Plugin50 enabled and test again.
-Each time you crash, disable half of the plugin range from which you deduced it must contain the crashing mod.
+Each time you crash, *disable* half of the plugin range from which you deduced it must contain the crashing mod.

 -> If the game doesn't crash, then you know the suspect is somewhere between Plugin101 and Plugin200.
-Now enable half of the ones you disabled, so you leave plugins from
+Now enable half of the plugins you disabled, so all plugins from
-Plugin101 to Plugin150 enabled and test again.
-Each time you don't crash, enable half of the plugin range from which you deduced it must contain the crashing mod.
+Plugin101 to Plugin150 are enabled and test again.
+Each time you don't crash, *enable* half of the plugin range from which you deduced it must contain the crashing mod.

-Repeat this logic until you're (hopefully) left with one mod that you had to leave disabled for the game not to crash, and that's your suspect.
+Repeat this logic until you're (hopefully) left with one mod that you had to leave disabled for the game not to crash, and that's your culprit.
 Basically, for each group of mods you disable, whichever half crashes is the one that contains the Impostor.
 Use your sussy brain to vote him out. ඞ
 After that, enable all other mods and continue from the save before you stared the binary search (in case you kept making exit saves while testing it out).